-Dockey isn’t a Mac dock alternative but more like Mac dock customize App.
+Dockey isn’t a Mac dock alternative but more like a Mac dock customize App.
 Nevertheless, it can improve the overall Dock experience in the long run.
 You can use Dockey to speed up and optimize the Dock.
 You will have to do these things otherwise using Terminal, which is hard.
-If you think the options given below aren’t that good, we’d recommend going for Dockey.

 The Bottom Line